Notes to Actors

 How do you get out of your own way?

-First, remember the words of that extra-ordinary actor, Alec Guinness
+First, remember the words of that extraordinary actor, Alec Guinness: “ACTING IS HAPPY AGONY”.

-“ACTING IS HAPPY AGONY”.
-Second, start from scratch and ask yourself the basic questions.
+Second, start from scratch and ask yourself these basic questions:

 Do you have a “core” for your character?
 What is their point of view about the world?
 Do you bring this with you every moment you’re on stage?
 For instance, are you suspicious of everyone?
 Are you annoyed that you’re not recognized for your beauty, your intelligence, talent, etc?
 How do you express this in your interactions with others?

-WHAT ARCHETYPE ARE YOU – SHEPHERD, MOTHER, KING, SLAVE, GAMBLER ETC.
+WHAT ARCHETYPE ARE YOU – SHEPHERD, MOTHER, KING, SLAVE, GAMBLER ETC?

-What do others say about you, what do you say about yourself and what do you do?
+What do others say about you, what do you say about yourself, and what do you do?

 What just happened (before you entered the scene, the play)?
 How does that affect you emotionally?